andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/dependency-management/setting-up-carthage-for-the-terminal-timid.md

 Once Carthage is installed, it's time to create your Cartfile file.
 After I read [the documentation][5] on how to set this up, I found myself doubting whether I'd done it right, so again, to alleviate any fears our there around the mystery of what's going on I'll share what I've discovered.

-First of all, the documentation merely says, &#8220;Create a Cartfile that lists the frameworks you’d like to use in your project.&#8221; I scratched my head and asked, &#8220;Okay – well, where?
+First of all, the documentation merely says, "Create a Cartfile that lists the frameworks you’d like to use in your project.&#8221; I scratched my head and asked, "Okay – well, where?
 And should it have a file extension?&#8221;

-The answers that worked for me were, &#8220;Somewhere in your Xcode project (I put it under Supporting Files)&#8221; and &#8220;No file extension&#8230;just the name Cartfile works&#8221;.
+The answers that worked for me were, "Somewhere in your Xcode project (I put it under Supporting Files)&#8221; and "No file extension&#8230;just the name Cartfile works&#8221;.

 To demonstrate, here's a couple of screenshots depicting how to add a Cartfile to your Xcode project&#8230;

 Simply add a new Empty file, found under iOS -> Other:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/New-empty-file-1024x409.png" alt="New empty file" width="1024" height="409" class="alignnone size-large wp-image-12191" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/New-empty-file-1024x409.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/07/New-empty-file-300x120.png 300w, https://www.andrewcbancroft.com/wp-content/uploads/2015/07/New-empty-file.png 1394w" sizes="(max-width: 1024px) 100vw, 1024px" />][14]

-In the new file dialog, simply type in &#8220;Cartfile&#8221;, and press Create:
+In the new file dialog, simply type in "Cartfile&#8221;, and press Create:
 [<img src="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/Cartfile-create.png" alt="Cartfile -> Create" width="783" height="298" class="alignnone size-full wp-image-12192" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/07/Cartfile-create.png 783w, https://www.andrewcbancroft.com/wp-content/uploads/2015/07/Cartfile-create-300x114.png 300w" sizes="(max-width: 783px) 100vw, 783px" />][15]

 ### Wrapping up